Sanya ePrix: Background

 In July 2018 it was announced that Formula E would be held in Sanya for the 2018–19 season.

-The race took place on 23 March 2019, as Race 6 of the calendar.
+The inaugural race took place on 23 March 2019 on the original 2.236 km layout, as Race 6 of the calendar.
 The event was won by Jean-Éric Vergne driving for DS Techeetah.
 The race was not without incidents, with an early crash causing Stoffel Vandoorne and Sam Bird to retire, before finishing the race under a yellow flag due an incident involving Robin Frijns, Lucas Di Grassi and Sebastien Buemi.

 The Sanya ePrix was on the Formula E schedule for March 2020, but was cancelled due to the COVID-19 pandemic.
 The race was due to return in March 2021, but it did not materialise and again for March 2023, before Formula E announced later that year in October it would return to China, but instead on a modified layout of the Shanghai International Circuit for the 2024 Formula E Season.

 In October 2025, Formula E confirmed that the Sanya ePrix would return for the 2025–26 Formula E season after a seven-year hiatus, remaining at the Haitang Bay venue with minor circuit modifications.